IHRA definition of antisemitism: The European Monitoring Centre on Racism and Xenophobia (EUMC) and the drafting of the definition

+The report noted that in compiling the report, only nine of its 15 contact points used an explicit definition of antisemitism, and that those nine were all different, and that this generated problems of comparability in the data.
+It therefore included a section (written by Pollak and Alexander Joskovicz) on definitions.
+This cited Brian Klug's argument that antisemitism "is best defined not by an attitude towards Jews but by a definition of 'Jew'" and who regards antisemitism as "the process of turning Jews into 'Jews'", and concluded by proposing this definition in order to collect and compare incidents across countries:

 Any acts or attitudes that are based on the perception of a social subject (individual, group, institution, or state) as "the ('deceitful', 'corrupt', 'conspiratorial', etc.) Jew".

-The report also explored the question of when anti-Zionist or anti-Israel expression might be antisemitic, and highlighted the need to develop a common EU definition in order to collect and compare incidents across countries.

-In December 2003, the Centre for Research on Antisemitism (ZfA) analyzed a pre-release version of the EUMC report.
-The ZfA report was leaked to the press and poorly received.
-According to civil rights lawyer Kenneth L. Marcus, the report initially said the primary cause of rising antisemitism in Europe was young Muslim males, while in a press release for the subsequent final publication the EUMC attributed the rise to "young, disaffected white Europeans".
-Marcus writes that the larger issue was missed that the definition of antisemitism used by the EUMC was based on "seven stereotypical traits: deceptiveness, strange-ness, hostility, greed, corruption, conspiratorial power, and deicidal murderousness".
-The EUMC report concluded that anti-Israeli and anti-Zionist expression could only be considered antisemitic if it was based on the stereotype of Israel as the collective Jew.
+The report explored the question of when anti-Zionist or anti-Israel expression might be antisemitic, Marcus describes this as a "figural definition".
+It was based on "seven stereotypical traits: deceptiveness, strange-ness, hostility, greed, corruption, conspiratorial power, and deicidal murderousness".
+The EUMC report concluded that anti-Israeli and anti-Zionist expression could only be considered antisemitic if it was based on the stereotype of Israel as the collective Jew, leading Marcus to conclude that "it generated a standard under which most forms of anti-Israel animus would appear to be excluded, even if they resulted in violence against individual non-Israeli Jews", as in a Montreal school firebombing that occurred days after the report was released.

-Following the EUMC report, the Organization for Security and Co-operation in Europe (OSCE)'s Berlin Declaration recognised that post-World War II antisemitism had changed and was now at times directed against Jews as a collective and Israel as an embodiment of the Jew.
+Following the EUMC report, the OSCE's Berlin Declaration, made at the organization's second conference on the topic, recognised that post-World War II antisemitism had taken on "new forms and manifestations" and was now at times directed against Jews as a collective and Israel as an embodiment of the Jew.
 The Berlin Declaration also tasked the OSCE's Office for Democratic Institutions and Human Rights (ODIHR) to work with the EUMC to develop better ways to monitor antisemitic incidents in OSCE countries.
 According to Marcus, the EUMC scrapped this failed definition of antisemitism, largely due to pressure from American Jewish organizations.